Rom Houben: Controversy

-Disproof

-Laureys later concluded that messages attributed to Houben through Wouters' facilitation were not, in fact, coming from Houben after all.
-After the early tests, further testing met with resistance.
-Using a different facilitator, subsequent testing under properly controlled conditions in which fifteen objects which were shown to Houben over a period of weeks was performed, Houben was unable to communicate knowledge of any of the objects which had been shown to him during the facilitator's absence.
+Laureys later concluded that messages attributed to Houben through Wouters' facilitation were not coming from Houben.
+Using a different facilitator, fifteen objects which were shown to Houben over a period of weeks, and Houben was unable to communicate knowledge of any of the objects which had been shown to him during the facilitator's absence.
 Novella attributed Laureys' prior error to likely insufficient experience with facilitated communication.

+Philosophical perspectives

+Houben's case has been used to question the current methods of diagnosing vegetative state and to arguments against withholding care from such patients.
+However, some bioethicists believe that the case, if confirmed, may provide stronger arguments for withdrawing or withholding from vegetative patients.
+Bioethicist Jacob M. Appel of New York University has suggested that the case may be either "a matter of wishful thinking", or "a cruel and manipulative hoax" that would be used by political conservatives in campaigns against the right to die.